-I was six months into my first pregnancy when a fellow pregnant friend and I began researching daycare opportunities for our babies-to-be.
+I was six months into my first pregnancy when a fellow pregnant friend and I began researching daycare opportunities.
 As with being admitted into a good preschool, we knew you needed to get on a waiting list, which meant getting on the ball yesterday.

 My husband thought we were crazy.
 “Maya won’t even need daycare until next March!” he protested.
 He wasn’t totally off base; it did seem a bit extreme to be looking into something that was six months out.
 But I knew if we wanted our top pick, we were going to have to secure a spot now.